microsoft/lst-bench/metrics/notebooks/README.md

 EVENT_IDS = ["single_user_1", "single_user_2", "single_user_3"]
 ```

 Currently, we only support Azure as the telemetry capture mechanism for storage and cluster metrics.
-To extract these, the user first needs to ensure that the Azure storage account and/or cluster are linked to an [Azure Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-storage#link-storage-accounts-to-your-log-analytics-workspace) prior to running the experiments.
-The workspace identifier needs to be stored in variable `AZ_LAW_WORKSPACE` as part of the constants to be used for visualization (``utils/constants.py``).
-When executing the notebooks, the user will then need to specifify the `METRIC` to be visualized as well as the path of the table formats folder for the experiment (`STORAGE_PATH`) resp. the cluster name (`CLUSTER_NAME`) in the corresponding notebook.
+To extract these, the user first needs to ensure that the Azure storage account and/or cluster are linked to an [Azure Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-storage#link-storage-accounts-to-your-log-analytics-workspace) before running the experiments.
+The workspace identifier needs to be stored in the variable `AZ_LAW_WORKSPACE` as part of the constants to be used for visualization (``utils/constants.py``).
+When executing the notebooks, the user will then need to specify the `METRIC` to be visualized as well as the path of the table formats folder for the experiment (`STORAGE_PATH`) resp. the cluster name (`CLUSTER_NAME`) in the corresponding notebook.

 # Adding drivers for storage telemetry extraction

 To add a new storage telemetry driver, extend class `StorageMetrics` (``utils/StorageMetrics.py``) and add an elif-clause in method `get_storage_metrics` in ``utils/functions.py``.
-By default, the notebook plotting the data ((``storagePlots.ipynb``) assumes that there is a `io_gb` as well as a `api_calls` column in the metrics dataframe, so the driver needs to be able to extract these metrics or implement appropriate error handling.
+By default, the notebook plotting the data ((``storagePlots.ipynb``) assumes that there is an `io_gb` as well as a `api_calls` column in the metrics data frame, so the driver needs to be able to extract these metrics or implement appropriate error handling.

 # Adding drivers for cluster telemetry extraction

 To add a new cluster telemetry driver, extend class `ClusterMetrics` (``utils/ClusterMetrics.py``) and add an elif-clause in method `get_cluster_metrics` in ``utils/functions.py``.
-By default, the notebook plotting the data ((``clusterPlots.ipynb``) assumes that there are `cpu`, `gb_read`, and `gb_written` columns in the metrics dataframe, so the driver needs to be able to extract these metrics or implement appropriate error handling.
+By default, the notebook plotting the data ((``clusterPlots.ipynb``) assumes that there are `cpu`, `gb_read`, and `gb_written` columns in the metrics data frame, so the driver needs to be able to extract these metrics or implement appropriate error handling.